LindenParkesLab/snaplab.github.io/docs/lab_manual/index.md

 If you notice someone being harassed, or are being harassed yourself, tell Linden immediately.
 If Linden is the cause of your concern, then reach out to the department chair or another trusted faculty member in the department.
 Dr. [David Zald](https://sites.rutgers.edu/cahbir/people/david-h-zald-ph-d/) is available for this purpose; Dr. Zald is the director of the [Center for Advanced Human Brain Imaging Research](https://sites.rutgers.edu/cahbir/), wherein the lab is based.

 ### Research (mis)conduct
 The lab, and the university, is committed to ensuring research integrity, and we take a hard line on research misconduct.
 We will not tolerate fabrication, falsification, or plagiarism.
-You should familiarize yourself with Rutgers' policies, available from the website.
+You should familiarize yourself with Rutgers' policies, available from the [Rutgers Office of Research](https://research.rutgers.edu/).

 Research misconduct may be related, in part, to academic pressures regarding research output, and this is an important discussion.
 If you are feeling pressured to succeed, you should reach out to Linden and we can talk about it; but this pressure is something we all face and is never an excuse to fabricate, falsify, or plagiarize.
 Also, think about the goal of science and why you are here: we are all here to strive to get as close to the truth as possible regarding the brain and behavior.
 Not only is research misconduct doing you a disservice, it's also a disservice to the field.
 And it risks your entire career.
 It is never right and never worth it.
 Don't do it.

 ### Authorship
 At the start of a new project, the lab member taking on the lead role can expect to be first author (unless otherwise discussed with Linden) and Linden will be the last author.
 Other lab members who help over the course of the project may be added to the author list depending on their contribution, and their placement will be discussed with all parties involved in the paper.
 In some cases, where the other lab member provides extensive supervision, writing, and analysis support, they may be joint first author.

-If a lab member takes on a project but subsequently hands it off to another lab member, they will most likely lose first-authorship to that lab member, unless co-first-authorship is appropriate.
-This most often occurs for short-term lab visitors (e.g., summer interns or students) who may begin a project but then decide not to finish it.
-However, if that short-term visitor wants to continue working on their project beyond their time in the lab, including taking it to completion, they are welcome to do so and will continue to receive support from Linden.
+If a lab member takes on a project but subsequently hands it off to another lab member, they will most likely hand over the first-authorship to that lab member too, unless co-first-authorship is appropriate.
+That said, if the departing lab member wishes to continue working on their project — including seeing it through to completion — they are welcome to do so and will continue to receive support from Linden.
+This will require a genuine commitment to the project as an alumnus, since some projects are tied to funding goals or other timelines.
+If that commitment is not feasible, the project can be handed off, either to Linden or another lab member, at the point of departure.

-In cases where a lab member brings an incomplete project to the lab from their previous lab, Linden expects to be invited to participate as a coauthor if that lab member intends to spend significant lab time finishing that project.
+In cases where a lab member brings an incomplete project to the lab from their previous lab, Linden expects to be invited to participate as a coauthor if that lab member intends to spend lab time finishing that project.
 However, if the lab member intends to finish their carry over project entirely on their own time, then Linden does not need to be included.
 In either case, Linden expects you to communicate what you're working on, and in what capacity, with him.
-This is important as Linden has reporting obligations to various funding bodies, and he needs to know which projects are being supported---in whole or in part---by certain grants.
+This is important as Linden has reporting obligations to various funding bodies, and he needs to know which projects are being supported — in whole or in part — by certain grants.

+Lastly, if someone at Rutgers invites a lab member to participate in a collaboration, Linden expects to be invited to participate as a coauthor.

 All of these issues will be discussed openly, and you should feel free to bring them up if you are not sure of your authorship status or want to challenge it.
 As we often deal with large and complex datasets involving big collaborations, there are no hard and fast rules for authorship.